-Applicants must not have reached their 28th birthday by January 1, 2017.
+Applicants must not have reached their 28th birthday by January 1 of this year.

-Applicants must submit together and by the deadline date of July 17, 2017 the application form [PDF], two letters of recommendation, and an unedited compact disc (CD) to:
+Applicants must submit together and by the deadline date of August 1, 2018 of this year, the application form [PDF], two letters of recommendation, and an unedited compact disc (CD) to:

 Ruth and Paul Manz Scholarship

 c/o Karen Bartz